Shivaansh-Sharma/password-strength-prediction/README.md

 # Password Strength Prediction using Machine Learning and Deep Learning

-This repository contains research work on password strength prediction and classification using machine learning and deep learning techniques.
-The project investigates the effectiveness of neural architectures for estimating password strength and comparing performance across multiple models using standard evaluation metrics.
+This repository contains research work focused on password strength prediction and classification using machine learning and deep learning techniques.
+The project investigates the effectiveness of neural architectures for modeling password complexity patterns and compares their performance against traditional machine learning approaches using multiple evaluation metrics.

 ## Overview

-Weak passwords remain one of the most common cybersecurity vulnerabilities.
-Traditional rule-based password evaluation systems often fail to capture semantic and structural patterns present in real-world passwords.
+Weak and predictable passwords continue to be one of the most significant cybersecurity vulnerabilities.
+Conventional rule-based password evaluators often fail to capture semantic, structural, and sequential patterns present in real-world passwords.

-This project explores data-driven approaches for password strength classification using machine learning and deep learning models trained on large-scale password datasets.
+This project explores data-driven approaches for password strength assessment using machine learning and deep learning models trained on large-scale password datasets.
+The study evaluates the capability of neural architectures to improve password classification performance and better identify complex password characteristics.

 ## Objectives

-- Develop models for password strength prediction
+- Develop machine learning and deep learning models for password strength prediction
-- Compare traditional ML and deep learning approaches
+- Compare the effectiveness of traditional ML and neural architectures
 - Evaluate model performance using multiple classification metrics
 - Analyze ROC performance and confusion matrices
-- Investigate practical applications in cybersecurity systems
+- Investigate practical cybersecurity applications of password strength estimation systems

-## Models Used
+## Models Implemented

-- Random Forest
+- Random Forest Classifier
 - LSTM Neural Network
 - Transformer-based Neural Network

-## Technologies
+## Technologies Used

 - Python
 - PyTorch